 University of Western States is pleased to open nominations for the annual UWS Alumni Recognition Award.
 Alumni from all UWS academic programs are eligible for nomination.
 Our goal is to highlight the exceptional work of our graduates that are Taking the Lead in the field as they advance the science and art of integrated health care.
 Nominations will be considered based on professional, scholarly and community contributions that represent the core values of University of Western States: wellness, community and excellence.

-Please help us showcase the outstanding accomplishments of our alumni as we work together for the good of the patient.
 This award will be presented at the fond farewell reception on Saturday, October 12.
-Deadline for submission is Thursday, August 31.

 CONTINUING EDUCATION EVENT INFORMATION

 Clinical Practice Pearls For the Good of the Patient